Head-to-Head · Updated May 2026

 Australia

-Australia's wildlife is one of the world's great natural wonders — a megadiverse ecosystem shaped by 50 million years of continental isolation that produced animals found nowhere else on earth.
-Kangaroos are the most casually encountered large wild mammal in the world — eastern grey kangaroos feed in paddocks adjacent to campsites at dusk throughout eastern Australia, and red kangaroos cross Outback roads at night in numbers that make driving after dark genuinely inadvisable.
-Koalas cling to eucalyptus branches in coastal New South Wales, Victoria, and South Australia — sleeping 18–22 hours per day and detectable by their distinctive bark.
+Australia's wildlife is one of the world's great natural wonders, a megadiverse ecosystem shaped by 50 million years of continental isolation that produced animals found nowhere else on earth.
+Kangaroos are the most casually encountered large wild mammal in the world, eastern grey kangaroos feed in paddocks adjacent to campsites at dusk throughout eastern Australia, and red kangaroos cross Outback roads at night in numbers that make driving after dark genuinely inadvisable.
+Koalas cling to eucalyptus branches in coastal New South Wales, Victoria and South Australia.
 Wombats lumber through Tasmanian and Victorian bushland with an endearing solidity.
-The platypus — a venomous, egg-laying, duck-billed, beaver-tailed mammal that looks like evolution's rough draft — can be seen at dawn in rivers throughout eastern Australia at dedicated viewing spots.
-Saltwater crocodiles in the Northern Territory and Queensland add genuine prehistoric menace — they are large, fast, patient, and not to be approached.
-The Great Barrier Reef hosts 1,500 fish species, 6 sea turtle species, manta rays, and whale sharks.
-Humpback whales migrate up the east coast June–November.
-The Ningaloo Reef in Western Australia offers whale shark snorkelling from March to July — swimming alongside 12m whale sharks in open water is one of Australia's greatest wildlife experiences.
+The platypus (a venomous, egg-laying, duck-billed, beaver-tailed mammal that looks like evolution's rough draft) can be seen at dawn in rivers throughout eastern Australia at dedicated viewing spots.
+Saltwater crocodiles in the Northern Territory and Queensland add genuine prehistoric menace.
+The Great Barrier Reef hosts 1,500 fish species, 6 sea turtle species, manta rays and whale sharks.
+Humpback whales migrate up the east coast June to November.
+The Ningaloo Reef in Western Australia offers whale shark snorkelling from March to July, swimming alongside 12m whale sharks in open water is one of Australia's greatest wildlife experiences.

 Round 3